howtographql/howtographql/content/frontend/angular-apollo/6-more-mutations-and-updating-the-store.md

 <Instruction>

-Still in `project.graphcool`, add the following field to the `User` type:
+Still in `types.graphql`, add the following field to the `User` type:

 ```graphql
 votes: [Vote!]! @relation(name: "UsersVotes")